w4bremer/template-cpp14/templates/README.md

 #### Minimum Poco build

 In case you want to build a minimum poco version.
-You need to install the necessary dependencies like describeded [here](https://github.com/pocoproject/poco#prerequisites) and then do a minimal configuration.
+You need to install the necessary dependencies like described [here](https://github.com/pocoproject/poco#prerequisites) and then do a minimal configuration.

 ```
 $ mkdir cmake-build && cd cmake-build